2024 Sustainability Report

 Utilities

-Reporting from JANA shows that the University’s holdings are distributed across a wide range of sectors, similar to 2022.
-Some of these sectors are traditionally relatively low carbon emissions, for example the financials, health care and IT sectors.
+Reporting from JANA shows that the University’s holdings are distributed across a wide range of sectors.
+Some of these sectors are traditionally relatively low carbon emitters, for example the financials, health care and IT sectors.
 Others, such as the materials, energy and utilities sectors, are more carbon intensive.
 These are also sectors that are important to the energy transition and decarbonisation solutions.

 Additional governance information